eliranmal/grunt-sass-replace/README.md

 When both `name` and `from` are used, they both apply as filters.
 As `name` can be passed as a string *or* as a regular expression, it presents two common use cases:

-- passing both fields as strings can be used to only replace values of duplicate variable declarations, e.g. a variable overriding a color in a specific file.
+- passing both fields as strings can be used to replace values in duplicate variable declarations, e.g. a variable overriding a variable with the same name in another file.
 - passing a string to `from` and a regular expression to `name` can be used to achieve finer filtering, matching variables which have a certain value, by several names.